-If you are unsuccessful, we will give you an opportunity to discuss the outcome with us, noting that any feedback will be based on your application and no comparative statements will be made with other applications.
+If you are unsuccessful, we will give you an opportunity to discuss the outcome with us.

 10. Successful grant applications

 10.1.
 The grant agreement

 You must enter into a legally binding grant agreement with the Commonwealth.
 The grant agreement has general terms and conditions that cannot be changed.
 A sample grant agreement is available on business.gov.au and GrantConnect.